Trichuriasis: Morphology

 Adult worms are usually 3–5 cm long, with females being larger than males as is typical of nematodes.
 The thin, clear majority of the body (the anterior, whip-like end) is the esophagus, and it is the end that the worm threads into the mucosa of the colon.
-The widened, pinkish gray region of the body is the posterior, and it is the end that contains the parasite's intestines and reproductive organs.
+The widened, pinkish-gray region of the body is the posterior, and it is the end that contains the parasite's intestines and reproductive organs.

 T. trichiura eggs are prolate spheroids, the shape of the balls used in Rugby and Gridiron football.
 They are about 50–54 μm long and have polar plugs (also known as refractile prominences) at each end.

 Diagnosis

 A stool ova and parasites exam reveals the presence of typical whipworm eggs.
 Typically, the Kato-Katz thick-smear technique is used for identification of the Trichuris trichiura eggs in the stool sample.
 Trichuria eggs often appear larger and more swollen on Kato-Katz preparation compared to when using other techniques.

-Although colonoscopy is not typically used for diagnosis, as the adult worms can be overlooked, especially with imperfect colon, there have been reported cases in which colonoscopy has revealed adult worms.
+Although colonoscopy is not typically used for diagnosis, as the adult worms can be overlooked, especially with an imperfect colon, there have been reported cases in which colonoscopy has revealed adult worms.
 Colonoscopy can directly diagnose trichuriasis by identification of the threadlike form of worms with an attenuated, whip-like end.
-Colonoscopy has been shown to be a useful diagnostic tool, especially in patients infected with only a few male worms and with no eggs presenting in the stool sample.
+Colonoscopy is a useful diagnostic tool, especially in patients infected with only a few male worms and with no eggs presenting in the stool sample.

 Trichuriasis can be diagnosed when T. trichiura eggs are detected in stool examination.
 Eggs will appear barrel-shaped and unembryonated, having bipolar plugs and a smooth shell.
 Rectal prolapse can be diagnosed easily using defecating proctogram and is one of many methods for imaging the parasitic infection.
-Sigmoidoscopys show characteristic white bodies of adult worms hanging from inflamed mucosa ("coconut cake rectum").
+Sigmoidoscopies show characteristic white bodies of adult worms hanging from inflamed mucosa ("coconut cake rectum").

 Prevention

 Deworming

-Limited access to essential medicine poses a challenge to the eradication of trichuriasis worldwide.
+Limited access to essential medicine has made the eradication of trichuriasis worldwide challenging.
 Also, it is a public health concern that rates of post-treatment re-infection need to be determined and addressed to diminish the incidence of untreated re-infection.
-Lastly, with mass drug administration strategies and improved diagnosis and prompt treatment, detection of an emergence of antihelminthic drug resistance should be examined.
+Lastly, with mass drug administration strategies improved diagnosis, and prompt treatment, the detection of an emergence of antihelminthic drug resistance should be examined.

 Mass Drug Administration (preventative chemotherapy) has had a positive effect on the disease burden of trichuriasis in East and West Africa, especially among children, who are at highest risk for infection.